Jersey International Finance Centre

-JERSEY INTERNATIONAL FINANCE CENTREThe Jersey International Finance Centre will create a new quarter for the island's financial services industry.
-Six new office buildings, designed by Eric Parry Architects and MJP Architects will provide 470,000 sq ft of high quality office space.
+The Jersey International Finance Centre will create a new quarter for the island's financial services industry.
+Six new office buildings designed by Eric Parry Architects and MJP Architects will provide 470,000 sq ft of high quality office space.
 The JIFC will deliver nearly a hectare of open space including a new park, a square and improvements to the existing Esplanade.

 At the heart of the JIFC is a new public park that will provide an attractive setting for the new buildings and a valuable amenity for the wider community.
-The park will be predominately soft landscaped showcasing the varying characters that the landscape of Jersey has to offer.
-The new park will include a number of semi-mature trees which will provide shade on sunny days, an array of foliage colour and flowers throughout the year.
+The park will be predominately soft landscaped, showcasing the varying landscape typology on the island.
+The new park will include a number of semi-mature trees, which will provide shade on sunny days, an array of foliage colour and flowers throughout the year.

 The development will also include significant landscape improvements to The Esplanade, creating a boulevard feel.
-Semi-mature trees will be planted along its route to reinforce a grand entrance to St. Helier.
+Semi-mature trees will be planted along its route to reinforce a grand entrance to the capital, St. Helier.

 Historically The Esplanade formed an edge to the original sea wall, most of which is still present but hidden below ground.
-This historic sea wall will be uncovered and restored as a unique feature of the development and a water feature will run the length of the sea wall creating a moat which, visible from the pedestrian bridges linking to the receptions of the office buildings.
+This historic sea wall will be uncovered and restored as a unique feature of the development.
+A water feature will run the length of the sea wall, creating a moat that is visible from the pedestrian bridges that will link to the receptions of the office buildings.